This article is original content written by Manchester, CT Financial Advisor Thomas Scanlon, CFP®, CPA

 My mom’s estate was modest.
 She had a house, a car and a C.D.
 Even though her estate was not large she did give her grandchildren several thousand dollars when they turned 16.
 This was to be used to pay for college or buy a car or whatever they wanted to use it for.
 There were no strings attached.
 While our children worked and saved some money when they were teenagers, this gave them a big leg up.
 I know it made my mother happy to share with them while she was alive.
 My children, of course, were thrilled.
 I was just as thrilled.
 This is a lesson that, given the opportunity, I will clearly follow.

 For Connecticut Residents however they still need to be aware of any potential State of Connecticut Estate Tax.
-In Connecticut the estate tax exclusion is only $2 million per individual.
-The tax rate starts at 7.2% and reaches 12% for estates over $10.1 million.
+In Connecticut the estate tax exclusion is $11.4 million per individual.
+The tax rate is 12%.
 The State of Connecticut does not have “portability” feature like the federal estate tax.
 This is a “Use it or Lose it” rule.

 People who are charitably inclined and aren’t subject to the federal estate tax should consider making some donations during their lifetime.
 If they were already leaving some assets to charity through their will by making bequests or by other means when they die, why not make some of those donations now?
 Please note we’re only talking about making relatively modest donations.
 Don’t break the bank here.
 When in doubt, err on the side of caution when deciding how much lifetime gifts to make.